okaidigital/Okai.Ofx/README.md

 You can add the `Okai.OFX` library to your .NET project.
 Be sure to add the reference to your project and include the required namespaces.

 ### Example of Use in a Project
-The `Okai.OFX` library can be integrated into a larger project to process OFX files, as shown in the example below.
+`Okai.OFX` library can be integrated into a larger project to process OFX files, as shown in the example below.

 #### Simple Integration Example